Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-While the constraints in this model may lead to imprecise or biased estimation of parameters for any raters that are substantially inaccurate or even antagonistic, the reduced number of parameters of this model relative to the full Dawid--Skene model make it much easier to fit to data.
+In \CRANpkg{rater} we set \(\beta_{1, k} = N p\) and \(\beta_{2, k} = N(1 - p)\) for all \(k\), where \(N = 8\) and \(p = 0.6\) as in \hyperlink{sec:dawid-skene}{Section 4.1}.
+While the constraints in this model may lead to imprecise or biased estimation of parameters for any raters that are substantially inaccurate or even antagonistic, the reduced number of parameters of this model relative to the full Dawid--Skene model make it much easier to fit.
+This model was referred to as the `class-conditional Dawid--Skene model' by Li and Yu (2014).